 For example, you created a data table named “TableConfig” and added “Id” and “Json” columns to it.
 During the “Export” operation, the table JSON data is saved in this table.

-Unfortunately, Kuika Platform does not support Master-Detail directly with SQL.
-However, you can review the example below to manage this process with SQL queries.
+Kuika platform does not support Master-Detail directly with SQL.
+However, you can manage the Master-Detail relationship using SQL queries.
+Below is an example C# code:

 using Newtonsoft.Json;using RestSharp;